tobega/tailspin-v0/TailspinReference.md

  e.g. the last element of an array can be accessed by selector `last`, the second last element by `last-1` and so on.
 Of course, the selector may be any arithmetic expression.

-Note that selectors can be untyped numbers, [measures](#measures) or [tagged numbers](#tagged-identifiers)
+Note that selectors can be [defined](#array-literal) to be untyped numbers, [measures](#measures) or [tagged numbers](#tagged-identifiers)

 A new array can be created by selecting from an existing array by a [range literal](#range-literal), using keywords `first` and `last` if needed.
 E.g. `$(2..last-1:3)` would select every third element starting at the second element and ending on or before the second last element.
 As usual, the increment defaults to 1 if not specified.

-Note that the type of the upper and lower bounds of a range selector must match, except that an untyped expression involving `first` or `last` will be coerced to match the type of the other bound.
+Note that the type of the upper and lower bounds of a range selector must match.

+NOTE that `first` and `last` will have the defined selector type.
+Particularly, this means you cannot easily do arithmetic on tagged selectors.
+An exclusive bound will still work, for example `$(first..~last)`.
+The `first` and `last` keywords do not directly respond to the `::raw` message, but it can be worked around by, for example, `$(foo´2..foo´((last -> $::raw) - 2))`

 An array or integer for index can be obtained from a value [dereference](#dereference).
 The result must be an integer or a stream of integers, or a single array of integers.

 A new array can be created by selecting from an existing array with an array, e.g. `$([3,1,5])` would select the third element, followed by the first element and last the fifth element.
-You can also include ranges and the dimension keywords in the array, e.g. `$([last, 1..last-1])` to rotate the last element to the beginning.
+You can also include ranges and the dimension keywords in the array, e.g. `$([last, first..last-1])` to rotate the last element to the beginning.
 Note that the only allowed elements in a literal array selector are the same ones that are allowed as direct selectors.

 All these rules can be applied to multiple dimensions by separating the dimension dereferences with a semicolon `;`, e.g.